2dos/DK64-Randomizer/archipelago/docs/en_Donkey Kong 64.md

 ## What items and locations get shuffled?

-The locations of the following items will be shuffled from their normal locations:
+The locations of the following items will be shuffled:

 - Playable Kongs
 - Golden Bananas